-11) The Applicant shall prepare a Final Stormwater Plan including specific swale design plan and profile details in compliance with County regulations; a building permit will not be issued until the plan is approved by the County."
+- "11) The applicant shall prepare a Final Stormwater Plan including specific swale design plan and profile details in compliance with County regulations; a building permit will not be issued until the plan is approved by the County. - 12) The applicant shall prepare a Final Erosion Control Plan in compliance with County regulations; a building permit will not be issued until the plan is approved by the County."